Featured Post

 • The Operative Word

 The photo is the portion of our mature woods where this year we tapped six sugar maples, collecting over 80 gallons of fresh maple sap.
 Not being prepared yet to complete the process, we gave this away to friends to include in their active syrup production.
-But I had an interesting experience last night and Continue reading
+But I had an interesting experience last night and this morning I felt compelled to share with you, my friends.
+My wife and I are now empty nesters on forty acres of her century old family farm.
+As I’ve admitted many times, I’m far from worthy to be called, let alone call myself, a… Continue reading

 ,